 I say it starts in Hollister because, this year, we’re going to my brother’s new place near Lake Don Pedro a few days after.
 This is the youngest brother besides me.
 He used to beat me up when we were kids, a lot.
 You’d really like him.
 It’s his first house and I can’t wait to see it.

 But we’ll only be there for a couple of days because, on Friday, we have a wedding in some place called “Oakley.”
 I told you I’d get back to that.
 My cousin, the son of our mother’s brother, is getting married at the end of the week.
 I’m his best man.
 Well, he’s better than me but I get to stand next to him while he makes his vows.
 You get the point.

 Wait, do I have to make a speech?

 Regardless, it has been 17 years since that first big reunion.
 Although the location seems to change, the turnout fluctuates, and – sometimes – we get into fist fights (I’ll explain that one another time), the one thing that never changes is this:

 We always have the time of our lives, and can never wait to do it again.

 I’m writing this while I’m doing laundry, ironing, and packing bags.
 In fact, I’m doing this instead of doing laundry, ironing, or packing bags, but I’ll get back to that in a minute.
 I had something to say.
-It’s reunion time again, and I can’t wait to get started.
+It’s reunion time again.
+I can’t wait to start.
 I’m going to get back to work, but in the meantime I’ll leave you with this:

 That was 1999.
-That was the first reunion.
+The first reunion.
 It feels like yesterday and looks like a million years ago …